A look at what provinces and territories have said about COVID-19 vaccine plans

 Nova Scotia

+A nurse who works in a COVID unit at the Halifax Infirmary, was the first recipient in her province of the Pfizer-BioNTech vaccine Wednesday.

-Nova Scotia's chief medical officer of health says the province will receive 1,950 doses of Pfizer's vaccine for an initial test run beginning Tuesday.
+The province's chief medical officer of health says 1,950 doses of Pfizer's vaccine were received Tuesday.

-Dr. Robert Strang says the first doses will be used to immunize front-line health workers in the Halifax area who are most directly involved in the pandemic response.
+Dr. Robert Strang says the first shots in Nova Scotia are destined for 350 front-line health workers in Halifax and will be administered at a clinic close to the Dalhousie University campus, where the province's first shipment of the vaccine is being stored.

 Strang says because the vaccine has specific handling requirements, Pfizer has stipulated that the initial round of immunizations take place near where the doses are stored.